New Apostolic Reformation: History and reach

 As the movement developed and Wagner's views were changed through his connection with Wimber, Wagner's focus shifted to spiritual warfare and exorcism.
 The neo-charismatic movement—as opposed to traditional Pentecostal belief, which focused on individual demonic oppression—developed a theology of regions controlled by specific demons, termed territorial spirits.
 Wagner helped popularize the concept.
 Though spiritual warfare had not been of significant importance in evangelical theology, his Spiritual Warfare Network of the 1980s and 1990s profoundly and quickly impacted broader evangelical belief on the matter.

 In 1991, Wagner founded Global Harvest Ministries (now Global Spheres), which founded several NAR apostolic networks.

 In 1996, Wagner organized a convention with 500 evangelical leaders, the National Symposium on the Postdenominational Church, including the organization of the church and evangelism, in Pasadena.
 It addressed the changing organizational forms Wagner saw in churches, which he considered a radical paradigm shift.
 Other, more traditionally denominational Pentecostals such as Wagner's Foursquare friend Jack Hayford disagreed with the term postdenominational.
 Shortly before the symposium, the term New Apostolic Reformation was adopted to refer to the new movement instead.
-Wagner himself has traditionally been known as the coiner of the term, though symposium organizer Kay Hiramine says Wagner did not invent it.
+Wagner himself has traditionally been known as the coiner of the term, though symposium organizer Kay Hiramine states Wagner did not invent it.
 Over time, the term New Apostolic Reformation gained prominence over the previous Third Wave.

 In 1996, Wagner published Confronting the Powers: How the New Testament Church Experienced the Power of Strategic-Level Spiritual Warfare and Engaging the Enemy, in which he discussed spiritual warfare on multiple levels.
 Starting in the late 1990s and through the mid-2000s, the NAR began to absorb the spiritual mapping movement, which had started in 1989 at the Evangelical Second International Congress on World Evangelization and focused on on-site prayer campaigns to battle demons in specific areas.
 Wagner's movement quickly took on an increasingly apostolic–prophetic tone and his organizational acumen helped it expand through networks of apostles and prophets and their organizations, while their ideas, such as dominionism, also spread back into the movement.
 After his retirement in 2010 and death in 2016, these organizations have been led by apostles and prophets.

 Regarding dominionism, in 2007 Wagner said:

 Our theological bedrock is what has been known as Dominion Theology.
 This means that our divine mandate is to do whatever is necessary, by the power of the Holy Spirit, to retake the dominion of God's creation which Adam forfeited to Satan in the Garden of Eden.
 It is nothing less than seeing God's kingdom coming and His will being done here on earth as it is in heaven.